Singularities of the moduli space of level curves: Level curves

 \subsubsection{Twisted curves and their level structures}

 Once the notion of twisted curve and the notion of faithful line bundle are given, level-$\ell$ structures are defined as for smooth curves.
 This is the main advantage of the twisted curve approach. \begin{definition} A \emph{level-$\ell$ twisted curve} $(\ssC\to B, \ssL, \ssphi)$ consists of a {twisted curve} $\ssC$ of genus $g$ over a base scheme $B$, a faithful line bundle $\ssL$, and an isomorphism $\phi\colon\ssL^{\otimes \ell}\to \cO_{\ssC}$.
-The order of $\ssL$ is exactly $\ell$ in $\Pic(\ssC)$. \end{definition}
+We additionally require that the order of the isomorphism class of $\ssL$ in $\Pic(\ssC)$ is exactly $\ell$. \end{definition}